croissantking/PowerBook-500-Schematics/README.md

-Full readme and accompanying files coming soon.
-I manually traced out the CPU card of a PowerBook 500 Series in order to draw up schematics, which are otherwise missing.
+The PowerBook 500 Series is a very popular laptop with hobbyists.
+Lately I have been tinkering a lot with mine.
+Unfortunately no schematics are available which limits repair and modding potential.
+In an effort to remedy this, I studied a PowerBook 500 Series CPU Card with a multimeter and drew up schematics in KiCad.